memgraph/docs/products/memgraph/v0.51.0/reference_guide/query-modules.md

 ## Query Modules

-Memgraph supports extending the query language with procedures written by a user.
-These procedures are compiled into modules, which can then be loaded on startup.
+Memgraph supports extending the query language with user-written procedures.
+These procedures are grouped into modules, which can then be loaded on startup.

 ### Loading Query Modules

-Memgraph will now attempt to load the query modules form all `*.so` and `*.py` files it finds in the default (`/usr/lib/memgraph/query_modules`) directory.
+Upon startup, Memgraph will attempt to load the query modules form all `*.so` and `*.py` files it finds in the default (`/usr/lib/memgraph/query_modules`) directory.

 If you want to change the directory in which Memgraph searches for query modules, just change the `--query-modules-directory` flag in the main